 Northern Ballet’s Wuthering Heights represents a true love story within a love story.
 During rehearsals for the original production in 2002, then Northern Ballet principal artist Charlotte Talbot (who helped to create the role of Cathy) met and fell in love with Schönberg.
 They got married in 2003.

 Wuthering Heights will see Northern Ballet’s dancers at their dramatic best.
 The company is renowned for bringing famous stories to life through a unique blend of modern ballet, accomplished storytelling and live music.
 Its memorable and moving productions delight audiences here in the new city every year, enticing both balletomanes and newcomers to dance.

 Ticket-holders should prepare to be immersed in Cathy and Heathcliff’s turbulent romance as one of the greatest love stories ever written is given a Northern Ballet revamp.
 It’s going to be a wild night out!

-Northern Ballet’s Wuthering Heights visits Milton Keynes Theatre from Tuesday 28th April 2015 until Saturday 2nd May 2015.
+Northern Ballet’s Wuthering Heights visits Milton Keynes Theatre from Tuesday 28 April to Saturday 2 May 2015.